yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 ## 2.1 https://www.youtube.com/watch?v=_L39rN6gz7Y Decision Tree and Classification

-- When a Decision Tree classifies things into categories, it is called the Classification Tree
+- When a Decision Tree classifies things into categories, it is called the Classification Treexdxdxd
 - When a Decision Tree predicts numeric values, it is called the Regression Tree
 - The very top of the tree is called 'Root Node' or just 'Root'
 - The very end of the tree is called 'Leaf Nodes' or just 'Leaves'